 When constructing your asset allocation, bear in mind that your risk capacity is one of the most important variables.
 This factor of the equation only increases in important the older you get.

 This question can only truly be answered by yourself and a dedicated financial professional.
-Hopefully, this article laid the groundwork to helping you understand the different concepts of risk and define where you stand.
+Hopefully, this article laid the groundwork to help you understand the different concepts of risk and define where you stand.

 Always, always, always educate yourself on the risks of any financial decision.
 This goes for large and small investments alike, from throwing capital into the stock market to opening a bank account.
 Familiarize yourself with the various asset classes and the risks associated with and shared among each.